QP/C++ 7.2.2

 ARC-QP-02_40

-QMsm abstract class
+QMsm class

 Detailed Description

-The abstract ::QMsm class (Figure 210[3], QM State Machine) derives from ::QHsm and implements the fastest and the most efficient strategy for coding hierarchical state machines, but this strategy is not human-maintainable and requires the use of the QM modeling tool.
+The ::QMsm class (Figure 210[3], QM State Machine) derives from ::QHsm and implements the fastest and the most efficient strategy for coding hierarchical state machines, but this strategy is not human-maintainable and requires the use of the QM modeling tool.
 The class is abstract, meaning that it is not designed to be instantiated directly, but rather only for inheritance.

 ARC-QP-02_60